The Fairy-like Couple in the East German Forest

 Just kidding.
 Salzwedel is really small and Riebau is even smaller.
 I would genuinely be shocked if you know these two places. 🙂

-Soon we entered into the rural countryside, only passing occasional houses from time to time.
+Soon we entered the even more rural countryside, only passing occasional solo houses from time to time.
 Then I really agreed with the Polish couple — the village where I just stood was indeed a big town.

-I thought: indeed as the German Italian couple told me, this area was not easy to hitchhike for foreigners and all these 3 groups of people who gave me rides were foreigners.
+I thought: indeed as the German-Italian couple told me, this area was not easy to hitchhike if one looked foreign as the locals would deem you weird.
+All these 3 groups of people who gave me rides were foreigners.

 and suddenly I heard a shout……